e-caste/dsdbt-homework/HW3/Homework3_Castelli_Enrico_s280124.md

 | `CELL`          | <img src="Screenshot 2020-12-06 at 19.24.45.png" alt="Screenshot 2020-12-06 at 19.24.45" style="zoom:50%;" /> |
 | `TELEPHONE`     | <img src="Screenshot 2020-12-06 at 18.34.28.png" alt="Screenshot 2020-12-06 at 18.34.28" style="zoom:50%;" /> |

+We notice how only the values of cells 2, 3 and 4 are updated.

 ### 4) Service guarantee